 Thermal shock resistance is quantified as a change of temperature (ΔT °C) and is calculated by determining the difference between a ceramic’s maximum temperature use and the temperature of the quenching media.
 These differences are controlled by the material’s thermal conductivity and the heat transfer coefficient between a ceramic and the cooling material.
 The full formula for determining what is known as the thermal shock parameter requires the thermal conductivity, tensile strength, and Young’s modulus of a material.

-Importance of Thermal Shock Resistance
+Why is Thermal Shock Resistance Important?

 Materials with high thermal shock resistances are integral for refractory components that experience rapid changes in temperature.
 Molten metal crucibles, hot-dip ceramic hooks, and thermocouple protection sheaths are routinely manufactured to resist abrupt temperature gradients.
-The metallurgical and energy sectors regularly require high thermal shock resistant ceramics for these specific applications.
+The metallurgical and energy sectors regularly require high thermal shock-resistant ceramics for these specific applications.

-Technical Ceramics and Thermal Shock Resistance
+The Thermal Shock Resistance of Ceramics

 Advanced sialon ceramics exhibit such outstanding thermal shock resistance due to their low thermal conductivity, high peak temperature capacities, and their outstanding mechanical strengths.
 These qualities result from the high-density composition of the material, which is formed of tough interlocking covalently bonded grains of silicon nitride.

 There are several grades of sialon ceramics available from International Syalons, with distinct thermal shock-resistant qualities.
 These include: